vudayani/spring-ai-llm-demo/spring-ai.md

             .entity(new ParameterizedTypeReference<List<Restaurant>>() {});
 ```

-By specifying the entity type which internally uses `BeanOutputConverter` to convert the raw response into a structured list of Restaurant objects, making it easy to use in your application.
+Specify the entity type which internally uses `BeanOutputConverter` to convert the raw response into a structured list of Restaurant objects, making it easy to use in your application.

 ![Output Parser Example](./images/openai-output-parser.png)